Government of Tennessee: Intermediate Appellate Courts

 The intermediate appellate courts of Tennessee include the court of appeals and the court of criminal appeals.
 The court of appeals hears cases appealed from probate, chancery, and circuit courts, whereas the court of criminal appeals hears cases appealed from circuit and criminal courts.

 Both the Court of Appeals and the Court of Criminal Appeals have 12 judges.

 Trial Courts

 Trial courts in the state of Tennessee include probate courts, chancery courts, circuit courts, and criminal courts.
 The circuit courts, chancery and probate courts, and criminal courts each have 31 judicial districts.

 Courts of Limited Jurisdiction

 The courts of limited jurisdiction include juvenile courts, general sessions courts, and municipal courts.

+District Attorneys

+Tennessee elects district attorneys by judicial district.
+They are called "The Tennessee District Attorneys General Conference."